Saudi prince's firm says to file complaint vs France's EDF

-KHOBAR, Saudi Arabia (Reuters) - Soroof International, a conglomerate controlled by a Saudi Arabian prince, said on Sunday that it would file a complaint before Saudi courts against France’s state-run utility EDF (EDF.PA).
+KHOBAR, Saudi Arabia, Dec 29 (Reuters) - Soroof International, a conglomerate controlled by a Saudi Arabian prince, said on Sunday that it would file a complaint before Saudi courts against France’s state-run utility EDF.

 The Saudi company cited the “faulty execution” by EDF of an agreement between the two sides to form a joint venture in Saudi Arabia that would develop electricity projects.